icecave/isolator/README.md

 }
 ```

-Despite the simplicity of the example the class immediately becomes difficult to test due to it's reliance on the file system.
+Despite the simplicity of the example the class immediately becomes difficult to test due to it's reliance on the filesystem.
 In order to test this class you might be inclined to set up some static fixtures on disk, make a temporary directory when your test suite
 is set up or perhaps even use a [virtual filesystem wrapper](http://code.google.com/p/bovigo/wiki/vfsStream).

-**Isolator** provides a fourth alternative, given below is the same example rewritten using an Isolator instance.
+**Isolator** provides a fourth alternative.
+Given below is the same example rewritten using an Isolator instance.

 ```php
 <?php